 But hey – we all just need to calm down and understand that ripping up our lawn and planting trees at the behest of our Single Source of Truth and it’s informants, isn’t a big ask if it’s gonna save the planet (which it’s not).
 Just like it was no big deal to submit our bodies to medical roulette in order to stop transmission of the virus – for the greater good – right?

-So folks, stay tuned to see what happens in this episode of socio-environmental ‘slut-shaming’.
+So folks, tune in to the next episode of socio-environmental ‘slut-shaming’.
 Will there be a lawn mandate?
 Will there be a fine?
-Or will they use the newly-minted Special Natural Area (SNA) framework to caveat your backyard until you “do the right thing”?
+Or will they eventually re-purpose the Special Natural Area (SNA) framework to caveat your backyard until you “do the right thing”?

 Or will the people wake up to the science-owners and power-brokers who continue to tap and wiggle out the blocks of liberty, in the continuing saga of Democracy Jenga.